Carry a SoDAK Hunting License on Your SmartPhone

-Create an account and register to get your license online at Go Outdoors South Dakota.
+To purchase a hunting license online, create a Go Outdoors South Dakota account through the Department of Game, Fish & Parks.
 You can also download the free Go Outdoors SD mobile app with Google Play or the App Store to renew, purchase and store your licenses and reservations on your smartphone or tablet.
-For visitors, you will want to obtain the Nonresident Hunting & Trapping License (different fees apply depending on the species you're hunting, number of days, and age).
+Visitors will want to obtain the Nonresident Hunting & Trapping License (different fees apply depending on the species you’re hunting, the number of days and the hunters’ ages).

 Resident & Nonresident Licenses